Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 }

-we need to override the renderer.
+.
 For more information on customizing a renderer see the custom renderer codelab.

-Add the below code to your custom_marker_svg.js
+Add the following code to the bottom of custom_marker_svg.js

 class CustomRenderer extends Blockly.geras.Renderer {